 Despite returnees being a potential resource,

-not all developing countries benefit from their return
+not all low- and middle-income countries benefit from their return

 constraints at home and set up a business.
-Also, emigrants from developing
+Also, emigrants from low- and

-countries who have invested in their human capital may earn higher wages
+middle-income countries who have invested in their human capital may earn

-when they return.
-However, whether the home country benefits from return
+higher wages when they return.
+However, whether the home country benefits

-migrants depends on the migrant’s success in accumulating savings and human
+from return migrants depends on the migrant's success in accumulating

-capital and on the home country’s ability to make use of returnees’ skills
+savings and human capital and on the home country's ability to make use of

-and investment.
-To benefit from returnees, home countries need policies that
+returnees’ skills and investment.
+To benefit from returnees, home countries

 Immigrants’ retirement decisions can greatly